 Our Whistleblowing Policy and Procedure continues to underpin our encouragement for raising questions and concerns related to ethical business practices.
 Although we have received no reported violations, we continue to operate an independent whistleblowing helpline which is external to Camira and provides people with the option to report concerns anonymously.
 During 2019, we developed and published our Camira Code of Conduct which amongst other topics aims to advise our people how to identify modern slavery indicators and how to raise concerns.
-The final roll-out of the Camira Code of Conduct has been further postponed until 2022.
+The final roll-out of the Camira Code of Conduct has been further postponed until 2023.
 To date no concerns have been raised related to modern slavery.
 During 2021, Camira reenergised its sustainable development ambitions through its Ambition 2026 Strategy, and in support of this, appointed its refreshed Sustainability Committee team.
-The team has prepared its sustainability report; Making a Material Difference – Sustainability at Camira 2022, which is planned for publication by Q1 2022.
+The team has published its sustainability report - Making a Material Difference – Sustainability at Camira 2022

 Training on modern slavery and trafficking

 All employees receive regular mandated training on ethical behaviours.
-In November 2021 we engaged the services of a new compliance training partner that provides the platform for new and improved modern slavery awareness refresher training.
+During 2022 roll-out of a new training platform was completed which includes the mandatory annual completion of the new and improved modern slavery awareness refresher training.
 The training aims to help our employees identify and report the signs of forced labour and worker exploitation and aims to encourage them to report where a colleague may be showing signs of injury or malnourishment.
-Roll-out on the new platform is scheduled throughout 2022.

 In the next 12 months we will continue to strengthen our approach to managing the risk of modern slavery within our business.

-• Strengthen our policy, strategy, and contractual controls through the introduction of a Human Rights Policy and a Procurement and Ethical Trading Policy.
+• Strengthen our policy, strategy, and contractual controls through a review of the Corporate Social Responsibility Policy, and the introduction of a Human Rights Policy.

-• Develop an initial high-level assessment of the supply chain, identifying direct suppliers, labour providers, and contractors to identify low, medium, and high-risk suppliers, paving the way for the identification of indirect suppliers.
+• Develop an initial high-level mapping and risk assessment of the supply chain, identifying direct suppliers, labour providers, and contractors to identify low, medium, and high-risk suppliers, paving the way for the identification of indirect suppliers.

 • All supply chain partners to sign up to a Supplier Code of Conduct containing a requirement for their continued commitment to the eradication of modern slavery.